 Alexandru Baltag is an Associate Professor at the Institute for Logic, Language and Computation (University of Amsterdam).
 He is known mostly for his work in logics for multi-agent information flow (– he was one of the originators of dynamic epistemic logic) and their applications to communication, game theory, epistemology etc. He also worked on non-wellfounded set theory, coalgebraic logic, logics for quantum computation, game semantics, learning theory.
 His MS in Mathematics was obtained in 1989 at the University of Bucharest.
 He received his PhD in Mathematics in 1998 at Indiana University under the supervision of Jon Barwise.
 Between 1998 and 2001, he was a post-doctoral researcher at the Dutch Center for Mathematics and Computer Science.
 Between 2001 and 2011 he was a University Lecturer at Oxford University, in the Department of Computer Science.

-Johan van Benthem is University Professor of pure and applied logic at the University of Amsterdam, Henry Waldgrave Stuart Professor of philosophy at Stanford University, and Distinguished International Expert of the Chinese Ministry of Education at Tsinghua University Beijing.
+Johan van Benthem is Henry Waldgrave Stuart Professor of philosophy at Stanford University, and Distinguished International Expert of the Chinese Ministry of Education at Tsinghua University Beijing.
 He has worked in modal logic, temporal logic, logical semantics and syntax of natural language, as well as logics of computation and communication.
 His books include “The Logic of Time” (1983), “Modal Logic and Classical Logic” (1985), “Essays in Logical Semantics” (1986), “Language in Action” (1991), “Exploring Logical Dynamics” (1996), “Modal Logic for Open Minds” (2010), “Logical Dynamics of Information and Interaction” (2011), and “Logic in Games” (2012).
 Some current projects: (a) Logical dynamics of information-driven agency, (b) Logic and games, (c) Logic and philosophy, (d) Interfacing logic and cognitive science, (e) New perspectives in history of logic, (f) Public outreach projects in logic teaching and logic awareness generally.

 Sonja Smets is a full professor at the Institute for Logic, Language and Computation at the University of Amsterdam.
 She obtained her PhD at the Free University of Brussels in 2001.
 She started as a post-doctoral researcher at the Flemish Fund for Scientific Research and became a part-time lecturer at the Free University of Brussels till 2009.
 In 2005-2006 she was a visiting scholar at the London School of Economics, and in 2008 at both the Institute for Logic, Language and Computation at the University of Amsterdam, and the School of Informatics at Indiana University.
 In 2009 she worked as an assistant professor with a Rosalind Franklin Research Fellowship at both the Faculty of Philosophy (Dept. Theoretical Philosophy) and the Faculty of Mathematics & Natural Sciences (Multi-agent Systems Group in Artificial Intelligence) at the University of Groningen.
 In 2009, she received a VIDI award and in 2011 she received and ERC starters grant.
 Her research programme ranges over Logic (in particular non-classical logics, including non-monotonic logics, belief revision, modal and temporal logic, quantum logic); Multi-agent Systems; Formal Epistemology; Philosophy of Science, Philosophy of Quantum Physics, Quantum Information and Computation.

-Soroush Rafiee Rad is a postdoc at the ILLC working with Prof. Sonja Smets on the project “Logical structure of correlated Information change”.
-Before joining ILLC, he was a postdoctoral researcher at the Munich Center for Mathematical Philosophy in 2013-2014.
-He completed a PhD in Mathematical Logic (2009) under the supervision of Prof Jeff Paris at the Department of Mathematics at the University of Manchester where he was a Marie Curie (Mathelogapp) fellow, and a PhD in Formal Epistemology in 2014 under the supervision of Prof. Stephan Hartmann at the Tilburg Center for Logic and Philosophy of Science.
-In 2012 and 2013 he has been a visiting researcher at the London School of Economics, CUNY Graduate Centre and the University of Kent.
+Soroush Rafiee Rad is a postdoc fellow at the Dutch Institute for Emergent Phenomena (DIEP) and the ILLC.
+Before joining ILLC, he was a postdoctoral researcher at Bayreuth University and Munich Center for Mathematical Philosophy.
+He completed a PhD in Mathematical Logic under the supervision of Prof Jeff Paris at the Department of Mathematics at the University of Manchester where he was a Marie Curie fellow, and a PhD in Formal Epistemology under the supervision of Prof. Stephan Hartmann at the Tilburg Center for Logic and Philosophy of Science.
+He has been a visiting researcher at the London School of Economics, CUNY Graduate Centre and University of Kent.
 His research areas include Probabilistic Reasoning, Belief Revision, Dynamic Epistemic Logics, Quantum Logic, Multi-Agent Systems and Formal Epistemology.

 Sebastian Enqvist originally studied philosophy at Lund University and logic at Gothenburg University (Sweden).
 He then went on to write his PhD thesis in philosophy at Lund University, on the topic of belief revision.
 The thesis applied logic to formal modeling of questions and research agendas in the context of belief dynamics.
 The thesis is called “Interrogative Belief Revision” and was defended in the fall of 2011.
 Sebastian is currently employed as a guest post doc at the ILLC, where he will mainly be working on abstract model theory for modal and coalgebraic languages.
 Some other current research interests of his include: logics of computation, logic and topology, category theory, type theory and foundations of mathematics, philosophy of mathematics, automated reasoning and epistemology.